 Restrictions on Access

 This collection is located off-site.
 You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
 Please consult the Rare Book and Manuscript Library reference desk for further instructions.

 There are several restricted files in the collection that deal with individual patient records.
-These files will be restricted for eighty years after the creation of the record.
-The earliest file will open in 2045 and the latest in 2061.
+These files will be restricted for 70 years after the creation of the record.
+The earliest file will open in 2035 and the latest in 2051.
 The files are noted in the contents list.